bheitshu/bikesharing/README.md

 <img width="978" alt="Screen Shot 2021-02-17 at 3 56 54 PM" src="https://user-images.githubusercontent.com/72036895/108278971-18ea1280-7139-11eb-9913-8d5a7e0a0937.png">

+The lighter yellow areas are when the bikes are the least busy and the darker red are when the most amount of people are using the bikes.
+Thursdays around 6PM are the busiest time for using bikes.

 <img width="980" alt="Screen Shot 2021-02-17 at 3 57 03 PM" src="https://user-images.githubusercontent.com/72036895/108279005-23a4a780-7139-11eb-9fa9-e9e44e47febc.png">